 “Every time you smile at someone, it is an action of love, a gift to that person, a beautiful thing.”
 Mother Teresa

-Our hearts are wired to serve.
-We were created for community – to love God and one another.
+We were created for connection – to love God and one another.

 Perhaps we view serving as big acts, significant time commitments, or specific gifts and talents.
-When we add chronic illness, serving in traditional or culturally familiar ways can become challenging, but definitely not impossible.
+When we add chronic illness, getting involved in traditional or culturally familiar ways can become challenging, but definitely not impossible.

 In Galatians 5:13b, we read “… serve one another humbly in love,” but how can we do that with chronic illness?